 An island of rich Chinese heritage, Penang has an array of temples, ruins, museums, preserved forests, and beautiful beaches.
-Designated a UNESCO World Heritage Site, the old town of Georgetown sits on the northeastern coast of the district of Penang and is one of Malaysia’s most visited cities.
+Designated as a UNESCO World Heritage Site, the old town of Georgetown sits on the northeastern coast of the district of Penang and is one of Malaysia’s most visited cities.

 It was founded in 1786 by Captain Frances Light as a base for the British East India Company in the Malay states.
-And the town itself was named for Prince of Wales and quickly developed into a hub of economic and cultural success.
+And the town itself was named for the Prince of Wales and quickly developed into a hub of economic and cultural success.

 What is so wonderful about Georgetown is the mix of cultures.
-Along the “Road of Harmony” you will see Christian churches, Chinese temples, and Muslim mosques, a demonstration of the fusion of backgrounds.
+Along the “Road of Harmony,” you will see Christian churches, Chinese temples, and Muslim mosques, a demonstration of the fusion of backgrounds.

 A stop at Wat Chayamangkalaram is a must.
 Most popularly known as the Temple of the Reclining Buddha, this is the largest Buddhist temple in Penang.
 It dates back to 1845 and houses a 108 ft.
 Buddha in a reclining position that is covered in gold leaf.

-A day in Georgetown is not complete without a tour to Gurney Drive, otherwise known as Persiaran Gurney.
+A day in Georgetown is not complete without a tour of Gurney Drive, otherwise known as Persiaran Gurney.
 This is perhaps one of the most well-known places in Penang.
 Often referred to as ‘The New Esplanade’ (to differentiate it from the original Esplanade in Georgetown), Gurney Drive is a deluge of hawker delights and exciting restaurants that come alive at nighttime, giving the unique experience of dining by the sea.

 The best 5-star hotels in Penang cater to guests who like the finer things in life and feature exquisite guestrooms with breathtaking views, unique and charming interiors, and verdant gardens.
 We have listed the very best below.